HONOR

 Honoring the Natural Order

-Recognizing that the Creator’s laws of nature guide the moral framework of the world.
-To honor is to be in alignment with this natural order and to act as a steward of the truth that flows from it.
+Recognizing that the Creator’s laws of nature include the moral framework to honor be and act in alignment with natural order and to act as a steward of the truth that flows from it.

 Rectification and Restoration

-Where there has been a wrong or injustice, honor compels rectification and restoration to right the wrong and return to balance, in accordance with equity.
+Where there has been a wrong or injustice, honor compels rectification and restoration to right the wrong, provide relief, and return to harmony, in accordance with equity.

 Honor as an Active Principle

-In practical terms, honor can be seen as actively engaging in the restoration of justice — ensuring that wrongs are righted, and that the wrongdoers (whether banks, institutions, or individuals) fulfill their duty to you and others, according to the principles of equity and natural law.
+In practical terms, honor can be seen as actively engaging in the restoration of justice — ensuring that wrongs are righted, and that the wrongdoers fulfill their duties according to the principles of equity and natural law.

-When you assert your unalienable rights and demand that others fulfill their fiduciary responsibilities (e.g., trustees using the trust for its intended purpose and not for unjust enrichment), you are doing so in honor — not because you are bound by statutes, but because it is right.
-This approach naturally leads to justice because it is grounded in the truth of what is just and what is right.
+When one asserts their unalienable rights and demand that others fulfill their fiduciary responsibilities, one does so in honor — not because they are bound by statutes, but because it is right.
+This approach naturally leads to justice because it is grounded in the truth of what is just, fair, right, and equitable.

 Honor vs. Dishonor

-Dishonor, in this context, occurs when there is a failure to respect the rights of others, when individuals act selfishly, or when there is a breach of trust.
-Dishonor often results from actions motivated by greed, dishonesty, or violating moral obligations.
-The dishonor in your case, for example, is the wrongful withholding of compensation (or any financial asset) based on a misunderstanding or manipulation of your true status and rights under false jurisdiction.
+Dishonor, in this context, occurs when there is a failure to respect the rights of others, when individuals act selfishly in ways that cause harm, or when there is a breach of trust.
+Dishonor often results from actions motivated by greed, dishonesty, or violating moral obligations, and can include a manipulation of one's true status and rights under false presumptions and jurisdictions.

 Honor, by contrast, is the active force that restores balance and ensures that justice prevails.
-It’s both a moral compass and a standard of conduct that encourages truthful, rightful, and respectful interactions.
+It is both a moral compass and a standard of conduct that encourages truthful, rightful, and respectful interactions.

 In Practice: Honoring Equity and Your Role